steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 Unfortunately, I had to jump through a few hoops in order to successfully convert the PyTorch model to CoreML.

-The biggest issue is casting from integers to floats or vice-versa.
-Casting inside neural networks is pretty common.
-In my first attempt I fed the network integers (such is my input data), and cast them to floats inside the network.
-I was able to work around this by only using floats, but I hope this limitation is lifted soon.
-There’s quite a bit of preprocessing and postprocessing I’m doing that requires casts, and it would be nice to be able to do that in the network.
-Some layers (such as embeddings) *require* integers to work!
+My first struggle was casting from integers to floats or vice-versa.
+My first attempt I fed the network integers (such is my input data), but some type cast in the network was causing the CoreML conversion to fail.
+I was able to work around this by explicitly casting my inputs to floats in preprocessing.

-The other issue I ran into is that ONNX-CoreML does not support <span class="caps">1D</span> convolutions, which is the kind I’m using.
+The bigger issue I ran into is that ONNX-CoreML does not support <span class="caps">1D</span> convolutions, which is the kind I’m using.
 Despite being simpler, <span class="caps">1D</span> convolutions are always the underdog, because working with text and sequences is not as cool as working with images.
 Thankfully, it’s pretty easy to reshape my data to add an extra bogus dimension.
 I changed the model to use <span class="caps">2D</span> convolutions, and I used the `view()` method on the input tensor to reshape the data to match what the <span class="caps">2D</span> convolutions expect.

 ```python{11,15,19,23,28}
 import torch.nn as nn